Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ## DESCRIPTION
 This is a set of nodes to handle ISAPI Hikvision messages.
 It works exclusively with ***HIKVISION*** and Hikvision based compatible devices.<br/>
-Works with cameras, NVR, Security Systems and also with specialized devices, like Radar (for example DS-PR1-60, DS-PR1-100 and DS-PR1-120).<br/>
+Works with cameras, NVR, Security Systems, Doorbells and also with specialized devices, like Radar (for example DS-PR1-60, DS-PR1-100 and DS-PR1-120).<br/>
 Digest authentication: it should work with all devices.<br/>
 All nodes are capable of auto reconnect if the connection is lost and are able to actively monitor the connection.<br/>
 Be sure to have installed **Node.js v12.3.0** or newer (issue a node -v command in a console, to check it out).<br/>